By Amir Roshan

 The protest was organized by the Bazaar Association and joined by local leaders and activists including Raza Muhammad, a social activist, Nazir, a businessman from Nagar, Doulat Karim (PPP), Najeebullah (PTI), Asif Saeed Sakhi and Farman Baig (AWP) and Muslim League-Nawaz (PML-N) activists.

-The protesters were holding placards inscribed with various slogans and release of Baba Jan and other innocent political activists.
+The protesters were holding placards inscribed with various slogans and the release of Baba Jan and other innocent political activists.

 They warned of launching a long march from Sost to Aliabad if their demands were not met.

-On Thursday, protest rallies were also held at Chatorkhand, Nager and Skardu which were participated by political leaders, traders, social and youth activists.
+On Thursday, protest rallies were also held at Chatorkhand, Nager and Skardu which were participated by political leaders, traders, and social and youth activists.

 Lawyers’ strike call

-District Bar Association of Skardu has also given a call second time for observing a strike on Saturday.
+District Bar Association of Skardu has also given a call a second time for observing a strike on Saturday.